Another Victorian supermarket-based shopping centre has sold, this time in Curlewis, about 17 kilometres east of Geelong.

 In Epping, the Coles Aurora Village traded for $44 million five months ago.

-Four months ago Woolworths sold the future Mernda Town Centre in Melbourne’s north-east to developer Land Capital for $50 million.
+Four months ago Woolworths sold the future Mernda Town Centre in Melbourne’s north-east to developer Land Capital for a price speculated to be just over $50 million.